 O’BRIEN, Michael, of Halifax Nova Scotia, wrote in 1892 re his brother Dennis, who died in Melbourne in 1876, and had come to Australia as warder in the convict service, and married Sophie COLEMAN in Melbourne.
 He was formerly from London.
 They had two daughters, Elizabeth and Ellen.
 Michael’s aunt died earlier in the year, and Dennis’s family entitled to a share of the estate.
 Daughters were found, one now Mrs. O. CARLSEN.
 Mother Sophie had remarried John WILLIAMS, but was now dead.
-7 pages.
+7 pages, List 2.

 O’BRIEN, Timothy, San Francisco, California USA, wrote n 1893 re his aunt Mary O’BRIEN, who left Ireland ‘with a bevy of young girls who sailed from Dublin Bay in May 1849′ for Australia; she was then 18 years.
 The family have not heard from her since.
 2 pages, List 4.